 Having a job today does not mean you will be guaranteed one tomorrow.
 The Great Recession began in December of 2007, but I lost my job, (as a direct result of the financial downturn), four years later.

 My best advice is to save every penny you can even if your job feels safe and secure.
 If you currently have a job do all that you can to set aside as much as possible for savings.
-Try your best to cut out all unnecessary expenses and live on a bare bones budget for awhile.
+Try your best to cut out all unnecessary expenses and live on a bare bones budget for a while.
+Once you build up a solid emergency fund, consider the decision to invest every penny in the stock market to grow your wealth over the long term.

 If you lost your job file for unemployment.
 Don’t hesitate to apply even if your current financial position seems stable.
 No one knows how long a recession might last or how long it will take you to find another position.